Resolution of Singularities of Arithmetical Threefolds II: Introduction.

-\begin{rem} Our notion of permissible blowing up also sprouts from Hironaka's $\epsilon$-constant blowing ups if one requires invariance by smooth base change, {\it vid.} theorem \ref{geomregpermis}.
-Permissibility at a point $y\in {\cal X}$ implies permissibility on a nonempty Zariski open subset ${\cal U}\subseteq {\cal Y}:=\overline{ \{y\}}$ (theorem \ref{Zariskiopen}).
+\begin{rem} Our notion of permissible blowing up also sprouts from Hironaka's $\epsilon$-constant blowing ups if one requires invariance by smooth base change, {\it vid.} Theorem \ref{geomregpermis}.
+Permissibility at a point $y\in {\cal X}$ implies permissibility on a nonempty Zariski open subset ${\cal U}\subseteq {\cal Y}:=\overline{ \{y\}}$ (Theorem \ref{Zariskiopen}).
 Example \ref{examsecondkind} shows the relevance of permissible blowing ups of the second kind whenever ${\cal X}$ has dimension $n\geq 3$.
 Section 3.3 includes further results intended to serve as a guideline for $n\geq 4$. \end{rem}

-Beginning from chapter 4, dimension $n=3$ is assumed and we focus on the proof of theorem \ref{mainthm}.
-Chapter 4 reduces the proof of theorem \ref{mainthm} to that of theorem \ref{luthm} and is adapted from \cite{CoP1} to our arbitrary characteristic context.
+Beginning from chapter 4, dimension $n=3$ is assumed and we focus on the proof of Theorem \ref{mainthm}.
+Chapter 4 reduces the proof of Theorem \ref{mainthm} to that of Theorem \ref{luthm} and is adapted from \cite{CoP1} to our arbitrary characteristic context.
+The main issue for proving Theorem \ref{luthm} is to achieve $m(x_{r_1})<p$ for some $r_1\geq 0$; achieving $({\cal X}_r,x_r)$ regular, i.e. $m(x_r)=1$, is then relatively easy and has been proved in \cite{CoP4}.

 The last four chapters contain the technical bulk of this article.
 In chapter 5, the function $\kappa$ in (\ref{eq103}) is refined with values in $\{1,2,3,4\}$.
 For fixed $\iota (x)$, we attach a generic projection from $\mathrm{Spec}S$ to dimension two.
 In contrast with residue characteristic zero, there is no obvious way to attach a projected two-dimensional structure similar to $(S,h,E)$.
 This difficulty (no reasonable notion of ``maximal contact'') seems to be inherent to residue characteristic $p>0$ and has proved to be quite a match.
 Our method consists in projecting only the combinatorial structure provided by the characteristic polyhedron given in (\ref{eq1021}), say: